umenovrauan/Adventure2D/README.md

-# Adventure2D
+# Adventure
-First steps in creating 2D game using Unity
+ My first Steps of creating 2D games using Unity